Kids ask the Questions

 How many trucks do you have?

 Council owns 4 collection trucks.
-The Recycling trucks are owned and provided by Solo Resource Recovery
+The Recycling and Garden Organics trucks are owned and provided by Solo Resource Recovery.

 How can we reduce our waste?

-- A simple way of reducing the amount of your waste is to put recyclable products into the yellow lidded recycling bin.
+- A simple way of reducing the amount of your waste is to put recyclable products into the yellow lid recycling bin and garden organics in the lime green lid bin.

 - To reduce the amount of electronic products put into your bins, you can drop them off at the Waste and Reuse Centre’s E-Waste drop off facility.

 - You can further reduce your waste by purchasing a Compost Bin and/or Worm Farm.
 You can put your garden waste (Grass Clippings) and food waste (Fruits and Vegetables) into the Compost Bin or Worm Farm.
-The Council is offering a half-price deal on Compost Bins and Worm Farms if you partake in a quiz about Composting or Worm farming.
+The Council is offering a half-price deal on Compost Bins and Worm Farms.
 More Info on: Don't Waste your Organics.

 How do you pay for the buildings?